Are Shiba Inus Good with Kids? Family Guide

 Shiba Inus can make wonderful family companions when properly socialized and when children are taught respectful interaction.

-With a typical weight of 17-23 lbs and lifespan of 13-16 yrs, the Shiba Inu requires thoughtful care tailored to their specific breed characteristics.
+A Shiba Inu at 17-23 lbs and a 13-16 yrs lifespan has breed-level considerations that are easier to absorb before adoption than after.
 No two Shiba Inus are identical.
 Breed profiles describe tendencies across populations — individual variation is always significant.

 Breed-Specific Health Profile: Research identifies allergies, luxating patella, hip dysplasia as conditions with higher prevalence in Shiba Inus.
 These are population-level trends, not individual certainties.
-Discuss with your veterinarian which screening tests are recommended for your Shiba Inu's age and health history.
+Discuss with your veterinarian which screening tests are recommended for your Shiba Inus Family.

 Age-Appropriate Interactions